wbamberg/idl-reference/docs/nsIEmbeddingSiteWindow.md

 the embedded area, wheras the outer area can also include any
 surrounding chrome, window frame, title bar, and so on.

-@param flags  Combination of position, inner and outer size flags.
-@param x      Left hand corner of the outer area.
-@param y      Top corner of the outer area.
-@param cx     Width of the inner or outer area.
-@param cy     Height of the inner or outer area.

-@return <code>NS_OK</code> if operation was performed correctly;
-        <code>NS_ERROR_UNEXPECTED</code> if window could not be
-          destroyed;
-        <code>NS_ERROR_INVALID_ARG</code> for bad flag combination
-          or illegal dimensions.

 @see getDimensions
 @see DIM_FLAGS_POSITION